MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 For individual assessments, you can probably just tell your manager about it.
 It’s not that different from if you were sick or had a dentist appointment you had scheduled months in advance.

 If it’s going to be a recurring weekly in-person commitment during your work hours, that may be more of a problem.
-However, most remote workplaces are very flexible on hours as it’s likely there are team members working in other time zones.
+However, most remote workplaces are flexible on hours as it’s likely you'll have team members working in other time zones.

 ### 5. It can be a lot of work sometimes.